Skip To Content

 Does Part Design Matter?

-Manufacturing engineers follow a principle called design for manufacturing or DFM.
+At CEP, we follow a principle called design for manufacturing or DFM.
 The idea is to figure out which operations, and the order in which they are performed, will result in the most durable, in-tolerance, and economical finished parts while also being highly repeatable and efficient to actually fabricate.

 Read More About DFM Considerations Here.